Zilliqa/ZIP/zips/zip-11.md

 be issued only when a delegator manually withdraws her reward by sending a transaction to the network.
-A delegator would withdraw the staking reward for a wide variety of reasons such as to restake her reward to cumulatively earn more rewards, or to use it in a dapp, to pay for gas or for trading in the secondary market.
+A delegator would withdraw the staking reward for a wide variety of reasons such as to restake her reward to cumulatively earn more rewards, to use it in a dapp, to pay for gas or for trading in the secondary market.

 The last characteristic to capture is to identify and incentivize early birds.